-Determines what should be shown:
+Determines what should be shown in the result grid:

-- Only those with pledges: This only shows if a pledge exists for a person. - Only those with gifts: Will show anyone with a gift during the date range even if they don't have a pledge. - Those with gifts or pledges: If you have either a gift OR a pledge we're going to show you.
+- Only those with pledges: Only people where a pledge exists will be shown. - Only those with gifts: Will show anyone with a gift during the date range even if they don't have a pledge. - Those with gifts or pledges: If you have either a gift OR a pledge we're going to show you.